telerik/winforms-docs/menus/menu/styling-and-appearance/animation-effects.md

 Three properties control the animation behavior for expand and collapse effects on drop-down menus:

 * The __DropDownAnimationEnabled__ property controls whether the expand and collapse will be animated at all.
-Set this property to __True__ to enable animation.
+Set this property to *true* to enable animation.

 * The __DropDownAnimationEasing__ property specifies the precise animation effect that will be applied.
 You can choose from a number of predefined effects including linear, exponential, elastic, and so on.